rickardlindberg/linda-meta-oop/README.md

 Molecules move at random inside cells.
 If they happen to bump into another molecule that it matches with, it does.
 Because the speed is so fast, this happens often enough.
-This is similar to how a process fetches matches a message in tuple-space.
+This is similar to how a process matches a message in tuple-space.

 ### Message Passing